Part One – Exodus.

 Awake again, he found himself in a dim, semi-darkness.
 Trying his leg, it moved!
 There was pain, but just a little.
-As he lay wiggling his toes, he heard sounds; groaning and voices, he wasn’t alone.
+As he lay wiggling his toes, he heard sounds, groaning and voices; he wasn’t alone.

 Samir brought his right hand in front of his face.
 The third finger was bent in a weird way.
 He couldn’t move it.
 Reaching down his tiny thin body with his left hand, he touched himself in different places.
 He wanted to check he was still in one piece.

 His hand reached his thigh.
-Samir realised he was only half covered by torn almost non-existant underpants.
+Samir realised he was only half covered by torn almost non-existent underpants.
 He pulled them up, wanting to cover himself.
 He touched himself there.
 It seemed okay.
 It seemed like he was all in one piece.